A YouTuber Is Calling Out Other YouTubers And Influencers Caught Partying Who "Act Above" The Pandemic

 "We all love what we do, but it is very clear that a handful of us need a reality check to understand we are not an elevated species, just people with really cool jobs."

-Machaizelli Kahey, 23, who has over 2 million subscribers to his account, tweeted directly to an apology fellow YouTuber Erika Costell posted over the weekend about the party.
+Machaizelli Kahey, 23, who has over 2 million subscribers of his account, replied directly to an apology fellow YouTuber Erika Costell had tweeted over the weekend about the party.

 Kahey told BuzzFeed News he thinks that "the lowest holes in our barrel are spilling the broth."